rees46/segmentation/README.md

 ### Features

-- Assigns a visitor to one of the specified segments;
+- Assigns a visitor to one of the specified segments
-- The maximum number of segments is 26, like the letters in the Latin alphabet from A to Z;
+- The maximum number of segments is 26, like the letters in the Latin alphabet from A to Z
-- A visitor's belonging to a segment can be specified and can last for a session or a specified number of days;
+- A visitor's belonging to a segment can be specified and can last for a session or a specified number of days
-- Sending visitor segment value to Google Analytics.;
+- Sending visitor segment value to Google Analytics

 ### Files
 - `segmentator.js` is a complete JavaScript ES6 script, easy to modify according to your needs